-- Barclaycard Arrival® Plus World Elite Mastercard® – 60,000 miles after spending $5,000 in 90 days and paying the annual fee
+- Barclaycard Arrival® Plus World Elite Mastercard® – 70,000 bonus miles after spending $5,000 on purchases in the first 90 days (Expired)

 Beyond releasing new products and raising offers on their cards, Barclays has become stingier on approvals.
 That’s not great for people who maximize rewards cards and understand the tremendous value in them.

 But, there are things you can do to increase your chances of being approved for another Barclays card.

 First of all, you must use your Barclays cards at least ONCE every 6 months.
 I set up to receive an email or SMS notification from Card Watchdog to remind me of this on all of my Barclays cards.

 From my experience, the amount you spend on your current Barclays cards doesn’t have to be extravagant.
 You just want to show some activity before applying for more Barclays cards.

 There used to be a day when you could sign up for the same card over and over again.
 I currently hold two US Airways cards.
 But if I wanted to get a third, I would most likely be denied now.
 But I could give myself a chance if I closed my two current US Airways cards and then re-applied in a handful of months.
 I don’t think I’m going to that, but I have read reports of this working for others.
 This isn’t a foolproof plan, but you’re giving yourself a shot.

 From reader feedback and forums, it appears that Barclays is limiting consumers to two credit cards per year.
 That’s one every 6 months.
 Something else I do when applying for a Barclays is to apply for it first if I’m adding other cards to a round of applications.
 This will help get your application in with less initial inquiries on your report, which should increase your chances.